ubidefeo/MicroPython-Button/README.md

 # MicroPython-Button
-A simple [MicroPython](https://micropython.org) class to handle Buttons and other devices with digital (LOW/HIGH) output.
+An easy to use [MicroPython](https://micropython.org) library to handle Buttons and other devices with digital (LOW/HIGH) output.

 Instantiate an object of this Class to easily handle its behaviour via `PRESSED` and `RELEASED` events.